ibm-cloud-docs/vpc/instance-status-messages.md

 **Error message**: _Instance was stopped because a new image was created_

 The virtual server instance can't start instance because the image is being created from boot volume.

-To address this error, try the following possible resolutions.
+To resolve this error, try to start the instance again after the image creation process is complete.

-* Start the instance again.
-* Stop and restart the instance.
-* Delete the instance and try again.

 If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help).